Will the Jazz cover the spread vs. the Pelicans? Promo Codes, Betting Trends, Records ATS

 Additional Jazz Insights & Trends

-- Utah has gone 2-8 over its past 10 contests, with a 4-6 record against the spread in that span.
+- Utah is 5-5 against the spread and 3-7 overall in its past 10 games.

-- In their past 10 contests, the Jazz have hit the over six times.
+- In their past 10 contests, the Jazz have gone over the total five times.

 Bet on this or any NBA matchup at BetMGM